Robbie Williams and wife Ayda Field: From children, net worth and X Factor

-Robbie Williams and wife Ayda Field: From their daughter, an astonishing net worth and X Factor - here’s everything you need to know
+Robbie Williams and wife Ayda Field: Children, net worth and marriage revealed

-Take That's Robbie Williams and Ayda Field have become quite the power couple - here's everything you need to know from their children to net worth as Robbie performs in Russia.
+Take That's Robbie Williams and Ayda Field have become quite the power couple on X Factor - here's everything you need to know from their kids to net worth.

-Robbie Williams and wife Ayda Field are happily married, and ready to embark on a new journey together on X Factor’s judging panel (according to reports).
+Robbie Williams and wife Ayda Field have had a busy 12 months from welcoming their third child via surrogate to appearing on The X Factor together.

-Here’s all you need to know about former Take That bandmate and Loose Women star:
+Not only that, their eldest daughter was a bridesmaid at Princess Eugenie's royal wedding and Robbie performed at the Russia world cup opening ceremony.

 Who is Robbie’s wife Ayda Field?